The "Land Governance" activity, whose budget is in the order of $9,9 million, aims to provide support to the…Read more...

-The "Land productivity" Project, with a budget of about $ 170,5 million, aims to improve the land governance and productivity by enabling land markets to better respond to investor demand and attract more investment through the implementation of three activities: "Land Governance", "Industrial Land" and "Rural Land".
+The "Land Productivity" project, with a budget of $ 170 million, aims to improve the land governance and productivity to better meet the needs of investors and attract more investment.

-The "Rural Land" Activity ($ 33 million) aimed at the implementation of a “melkisation”’s pilot operation of collective land located in irrigation perimeters and governed by Dahir no. 1-69-30 of July 25, 1969, using an optimized and simplified procedure.
+* The "Rural land" activity ($ 33 million) aims at the implementation of a “melkisation”’s pilot operation of collective land located in irrigation perimeters and governed by Dahir no. 1-69-30 of July 25, 1969, using an optimized and simplified procedure.
 This “melkisation” operation consist in the transformation of joint ownership of this land into private properties for the benefit of rights holders.
-This operation will be implemented, on a pilot basis, over an area of 66.000 Ha of collective land within irrigation perimeters of Gharb (51.000 Ha) and the Haouz (15.000 Ha).
+This operation will be implemented, on a pilot basis, over an area of 66,000 Ha of collective land within irrigation perimeters of Gharb (51,000 Ha) and Haouz (15,000 Ha).
 To maximize the benefits of this pilot “melkisation” operation, accompanying measures are being considered.
-These measures include facilitating access to finance for investment and development of land, management of joint ownership, functional literacy, strengthening farmer’s capacities and developing income-generating activities and jobs, especially for women and youths.
+These measures include facilitating access to finance for investment and development of land, functional literacy, strengthening farmer’s technical and professional capacities and developing income-generating activities and jobs, especially for women and youths.